 To help process travellers quickly and efficiently, manual passport stamping is expected to become fully automated through the new Entry/Exit System (EES) which is due to be introduced in late 2024.

-If you’re a British passport holder and going on holiday or travelling for business, you don’t currently need a visa for short trips to Europe.
-You can stay for up to 90 days in any 180-day period.
+If you’re a British passport holder and going on holiday or travelling for business, you can stay for up to 90 days in any 180-day period without needing to get a visa.
+If you’re planning to stay for longer than 90 days in a 180-day period, you will need to check the FCDO travel advice to find the visa requirements for the country you’re visiting.
 If you’re a frequent traveller to the EU, you might find this calculator a helpful way to keep track of your visits.

 As usual, you’ll also need to take out comprehensive travel insurance with sufficient healthcare cover, including cover for existing medical conditions and any activities you plan to do.
 ABTA has advice on finding the right travel insurance.